Congratulations to our 2020 scholarship winners!

 What is the Deadline for Applying and When are the Training Sessions Offered?

-Applications are due by January 19, but depending on the number of applicants and scholarships awarded, applications received later may be considered.
+Application deadline is February 1, but depending on the number of applicants and scholarships awarded, applications received later may be considered.

 Note: The 2021 3-Day Mediation Training program will be offered virtually in March and October.
 The scholarship will cover attendance at one of these programs.